mvarrieur/yankee-trail/src/pages/about/index.md

   description: >-
     See why so many travelers make Yankee Trail Motel their motel of choice when visiting Holderness.
-Providing an ideal mix of value, comfort and convenience, it offers an array of amenities designed for travelers like you.
+Providing an ideal mix of value, comfort and convenience, we offer an array of amenities designed for travelers like you.
     You’ll enjoy relaxing rooms that offer air conditioning, and you can stay connected during your stay as Yankee Trail Motel offers guests free internet access.
   plans:
     - description: 'Oversized rooms including complementary WiFi, and a large swimming pool'
       items: